 The Department of City Planning provides a number of for-credit / for-experience unpaid internships for both graduate and undergraduate students.
 These internships are designed to be part-time with flexible time frames so that students can combine them with a class or work schedule.
 They are available throughout the year.

 We accept applications for every term at any time up to each term's deadline.
-Upcoming application deadlines:
+Application deadlines:

 There are a number of internships that are introductory in nature and on-going.
 We fill these positions regularly: